Setting up a model to use an array of buses usually involves these basic tasks:

 This example shows how to initialize a nested array of buses.
 Create an initial condition structure for a complicated signal hierarchy that includes nested arrays of buses.

-In the Bus Editor, create the bus objects
+In the Bus Editor, create the

 In the hierarchy pane, select the bus element